bobvanderlinden/softwarebakeryblog/articles/shrinking-images-on-linux.markdown

 When creating images from existing ISOs you often need to allocate a number of MB for the image to *at least* fit the files that are in the ISO.
 Predicting the exact size of the image is hard, even for a program.
 In this case you will create an image that is larger than actually needed: the image is much larger than the files on the image are combined.

 This post will show how to shrink an existing image to a more optimal size.
-We will do this on Linux, since all required tools are available there: GParted, fdisk and dd.
+We will do this on Linux, since all required tools are available there: GParted, `fdisk` and `dd`.

 # Requirements